When we were boys

 restless memory flashed him back,

-eager to fill in emptiness.
+inquiring, eager to fill that void.

-his life was formed here,
+a life that was formed here,

-what was given him here:
+imbued with what was given him here—

 that staid carriage,